ni/nimble/packages/nimble-blazor/README.md

         - Visual Studio: "Project" >> "Manage NuGet Packages", pick "nuget.org" in the "Package Source" dropdown, and ensure "Include prerelease" is checked.
 Search for "NimbleBlazor", select it and click the "Install" button.
         - VS Code: Run the command `dotnet add package NimbleBlazor --source https://api.nuget.org/v3/index.json --prerelease` in the Terminal window.
     - For Nimble developers, with a locally built NimbleBlazor NuGet (built from the Nimble repo):
-        - Run `npm run build` from the root of the Nimble repo
+        - Run `npm run build`, and then `npm run pack -w @ni/nimble-blazor` from the root of the Nimble repo
-        - Run `npm run pack` from the nimble-blazor package directory
         - Visual Studio: "Project" >> "Manage NuGet Packages".
 Click the gear/Settings button.
 Add a new Package Source ("NimbleBlazor") as `[NimbleRepoDirectory]\packages\nimble-blazor\dist` and commit/ close Settings.
 Pick "NimbleBlazor" in the "Package Source" dropdown, and ensure "Include prerelease" is checked.
 Search for "NimbleBlazor.Components", select it and click the "Install" button.
         - VS Code: Run the command `dotnet add package NimbleBlazor.Components --source [NimbleRepoDirectory]\packages\nimble-blazor\dist` in the Terminal window.
 2. Add required references to Blazor code